 This is sentence therapy.
 I’ll put the manuscript under a grammar microscope to eliminate errors in punctuation, grammatical usage and spelling.
 This is also the place for a fact-check if one is needed.

 This is the photoshoot.
 I’ll parse your publication-ready manuscript for stray typos, formatting errors and other cosmetic imperfections.

 If you think your manuscript could benefit from some TLC in one of the above areas, contact me using this form.
 Tell me about your project and your time frame.
 If it’s something I can tackle, then I’ll ask you to send me a piece of the manuscript so I can give you a sample edit, my assessment and a fee quote.

 Speaking of fees, you’re probably wondering how much this will cost you.
 The answer is that I can’t tell you until I’ve made a diagnosis.
 Surgery will cost more than a facelift, which will in turn cost more than an airbrushing.
-Professional editing starts around 2.5 cents a word.
-I’ve been known to invoke a sliding scale for a good cause.
+Get in touch with me and we can discuss your project.

 I’ll edit using track changes in Microsoft Word, and I can also explain those changes in more detail in a separate document if you’d like.
 This way you’ll know exactly what I’ve done to your baby and why.